 - 1. Have safeguarding at the heart of everything we do. - 2.
 We will maximise opportunities to hear the voice of all of our children and young people and do all we can to understand their lived experience. - 3.
 Maximise opportunities to teach our children / young people how to keep safe both in the real and virtual world. - 4.
-Support the child's development in ways that will foster security, confidence and independence; - 5.
-Provide an environment in which children and young people feel safe, secure, valued, respected and confident. - 6.
-Recognise where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-We also recognise it is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour, and education
+Support the child's development in ways that will foster security, confidence, and independence; - 5.
+Provide an environment in which children and young people feel safe, secure, valued, respected and confident.

-2 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children
+&lt;sup>2 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children.